 NW-SCC offers Academic or Career Technical Courses in a Traditional or Distance Education format.
 Meet with your high school counselor to select the best option for you.
 Students are required to meet the appropriate prerequisites prior to enrollment in specific courses.
 Prerequisites include but are not limited to ACT or SAT score minimums, placement testing guidelines, and/or sequential course requirements.

 - COST SAVINGS – Tuition and fees at NW-SCC are significantly less than those of four year colleges.
-Students taking an on-campus class may apply for a $100 scholarship per semester.

 - SIMULTANEOUS CREDIT – Student can earn academic/technical credit for both high school graduation and a college degree..